abbaspour/auth0-account-migration/README.md

 <kbd>![Bulk - Review](http://i66.tinypic.com/10ng5kg.png)</kbd>

-Users migrated with bulk import/export step don't have their passwords in the new account.
+> **NOTE:** Users migrated with bulk import/export step don't have their passwords in the new account.
-They will have to use "Don't remember your password?" link on login page to reset their passwords.
+> They have to use "Don't remember your password?" link on login page to reset their password.